-function-name
+function-name [arguments]

-When executed, the details function must accept a stream of EVM events through stdin, and display on stdout a stream of text that describes the contents of each event.
+If arguments are specified in the details function line in the channel configuration file, they are passed directly to the function when it is executed.
+The details function must accept a stream of EVM events through stdin, and display on stdout a stream of text that describes the contents of each event.
 Various forms of evmshow will be useful in producing the output, but be careful not to use the -d option because that would result in a recursive loop.